YingfuXu/PoseNet_Planar/README.md

 # PoseNet_Planar
-Networks for  Ego-Motion Estimation of Micro Air Vehicles with Downward-facing Camera
+Convolutional Neural Networks for Ego-Motion Estimation of Micro Air Vehicles with a Downward-facing Camera and IMU.